 Do humanize your brand

-Brands that come across as being all about the money get demonised by society and lose their market share.
+Brands that come across as being all about money get demonised by society and lose their market share.
 Your company profile needs to give your company a caring touch that all your stakeholders can benefit from.

 A statement of social responsibility will make your clients feel like they are part of something bigger.
 They’d be more inclined to deal with you if you are uplifting communities, translating to them uplifting communities as well.